 - Sign and adopt the Dimensions Charter for Equity, Diversity and Inclusion to join a national community that has made a commitment to embedding the principles of Equity, Diversity and Inclusion (EDI) in our policies, practices and action plans;

-- Ensure that staff, governance and advisory groups are inclusive of meaningful diversity in age, gender identity, race, sexual orientation, physical or mental capabilities, ethnicity, and perspectives; and
+- Endeavour to ensure, that staff, governance and advisory groups (which include patient partners) are inclusive of meaningful diversity in, for example, age, gender identity, race, sexual orientation, physical or mental capabilities, ethnicity, and perspectives;

-- Identify areas within our organization where gaps or conflicts exist (such as under- or misrepresentation in groups, projects, and events), and where there are opportunities to address our limitations, we will continuously improve on them.
+- Identify areas within our organization where gaps or conflicts exist (such as under- or misrepresentation in groups, projects, and events), and where there are opportunities to address our limitations, we will and take every opportunity to address and improve on them.

 We hope that you will join us in this work, and offer your thoughts as we build a more just and equitable health research environment together.